otrv4/otrv4/otrv4.md

 * Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.

 Otherwise, if the tag offers OTR version 3 and version 3 is allowed:

+(TODO: the DH Commit message is spelled differently in different places in the document)

 * Send a version 3 D-H Commit Message, and the protocol proceeds as specified in OTRv3.